 Thanks to the work of NIH institutes, other research organizations around the world, and many private-sector research, education, and advocacy groups, the study of AD is moving ahead rapidly.
 This book explains what AD is, describes the main areas in which researchers are working, and highlights new approaches for helping families and friends care for people with AD.

 Visit NIA's Alzheimer's Disease Education and Referral Center website at www.nia.nih.gov/alzheimers .
 There, you will find resources to accompany this book, such as downloadable versions of the illustrations and an animation that shows what happens to the changing brain in AD.
 And while you are there, explore the ADEAR Center’s many other offerings.
-These include free publications about AD and AD caregiving, clinical trials information, a list of NIA-funded Alzheimer’s Disease Centers, and NIA’s searchable AD Library database of thousands of materials about AD.
+These include free publications about AD and AD caregiving, clinical trials information, and a list of NIA-funded Alzheimer’s Disease Centers.